pinzonjulian/all_you_need_is_rails_engines_slides/bulk_talk.md

 ### All you need is Rails (Engines)

-Comparmentalising your app using Rails Engines and Packwerk <!-- .element: style="color: gray !important" -->
+Modularising your monolith using Rails Engines and Packwerk <!-- .element: style="color: gray !important" -->

 </br>